Edward E. Boynton House: Edward Everett Boynton

-1908 - 1919 Boynton House
+1908-1919: Boynton House

 Beulah and Edward Boynton lived at 16 East Boulevard for ten years.
 During that period, the Boyntons (one of the early automobile owners in the area) erected a garage on the property.
 Edward Boynton employed a cook, two maids (one for upstairs, one for downstairs), and two gardeners (one doubled as the chauffeur) during their stay.
 After Beulah Boynton married Ransom Noble Kalbfleisch, he moved into the Boynton house joining his bride and her father.
 A daughter, Jean, was born in 1914.
 In 1919 Beulah and Jean moved to New York City with Kalbfleisch so he could work at the stock exchange.
 Edward Boynton joined them in New York and lived with them until his death on December 27, 1938.

 The house sat vacant for a year until June 1, 1919 until J. Oswald Dailey purchased it.

-1919 - 1940 Turbulent times for the Boynton House
+1919-1940: Upheaval

 The 1920s were a tumultuous time for both the country and the Boynton house.
 According to family members, Dailey lost all of his money and his wife's money speculating in commodity futures.
 In a financial bind, Dailey subdivided the property into two building lots that he sold for $22,000.
 The tennis court, formal gardens, pool, and fountain were removed.
-Two additional homes were built on the original Boynton plot, “one on Hawthorn Street, at the back of the property, and the other on East Boulevard.
+Two additional homes were built on the original Boynton plot, "one on Hawthorn Street, at the back of the property, and the other on East Boulevard.
 (Beulah recalled during an interview with William Ringle in 1955, "There are now three other houses on what was the original lot.
 The porch was originally open, now it's glassed in."
 On April 18, 1921, the title to Wright's Boynton house was transferred to Florence C. Dailey.
 She failed make the loan payments and the bank took control.
 On October 19, 1925, Elizabeth J. Burns assumed the $18,000 mortgage held by the Rochester Trust and Safe Deposit Company.